About

 Configure Microsoft Azure Entra for SSO with RXNT

-Create an application registration in Azure
+Create an enterprise application in Azure

 Navigate to the Azure Portal and search for Microsoft Entra ID.

-Configure and save Client ID, issuer URL and secret
+Configure and save Client ID, issuer URL, and secret

 Disable public client flows